Tollainmear/Re-Inspector/README.md

-# Inspector-improved
+# Re-Inspector
-was designed by HassanS6000!
+Inspector was designed by HassanS6000!

-customized by Tollainmear to make it light weight.
+Re-Inspector was customized by Tollainmear to make it light weight.